Download annual report as PDF here.

 We offer licences for a range of not-for-profit entities, including incorporated associations, unincorporated associations, societies and unions.
 We have specific sector licences for:

 - religious organisations; and

 - civil celebrants

 We offer transactional (pay per use) licences in two ways:

 - a manual clearance service.

-The automated service currently applies to newspaper content (text, but not images), and articles from scholarly journals.
+The automated service currently applies to newspaper content (text, but not images).